 Regardless of where you live, regularly reassess your overall risk profile with an insurance expert, Angel says.
 The purpose of such discussions isn’t to push products but rather to review your overall insurance needs and how they may have changed.

 “It’s a good idea to call an insurance expert once a year to review your overall insurance picture,” he says.
 “What new risks have you taken on, what might have changed in your outlook?
 You may be considering flood insurance where you weren’t before.
 If you’ve added a trampoline or a pool to your backyard, your liability might have gone up, and it might be time to discuss an umbrella policy.”

-Matthew Angel serves as an advice director at USAA, focusing on the personal finance tenets of short-term saving and home advice.
+Matthew Angel serves as an advice director at USAA for personal finance.
 Matthew holds professional credentials including a CERTIFIED FINANCIAL PLANNER™ designation, AAMS® and a Master of Business Administration degree from the University of Texas at San Antonio.
 Matthew’s history at USAA includes seven years serving members as a financial planner and leading teams of financial professionals to help members achieve financial security.
-Outside of work, Matthew enjoys hunting and riding motorcycles, and is a proud husband and father to four kids.

 Safety guidelines are not intended to be all inclusive, but are provided for your consideration.
 Please use your own judgment to determine what safety features/procedures should be used in each unique situation.

 Certified Financial Planner Board of Standards, Inc. owns the certification marks CFP® and CERTIFIED FINANCIAL PLANNER™ in the United States, which it awards to individuals who successfully complete the CFP Board’s initial and ongoing certification requirements.